chouaibMo/ChatGemini/POLICY.md

 ## 7. Contact Us:

-If you have any questions or concerns about this Privacy Policy, please contact us.
+If you have any questions or concerns about this Privacy Policy, please contact us at contact.chatgemini@gmail.com.

 Thank you for using ChatGemini!